MLQZJ/pytorch-CycleGAN-and-pix2pix/README.md

 # CycleGAN and pix2pix in PyTorch

 Our group has applicated our dataset (satellite) on the Pix2pix and CycleGAN which were written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesung), and supported by [Tongzhou Wang](https://ssnl.github.io/).
+Our work is writing an 'image_preprocessing' python file so that all the dataset can be trained by the pix2pix and cycleGAN algorithms.

 These are the informations of the authors: